Troubleshoot Azure Stream Analytics by using diagnostics logs

 You can take corrective actions based on the error message in JSON.
 In this example, checks to ensure latitude value is between -90 degrees and 90 degrees need to be added to the query.

-Send diagnostics to Log Analytics
+Send diagnostics to Azure Monitor logs

 Sign in to the Azure portal, and navigate to your Stream Analytics job.
 Under Monitoring, select Diagnostics logs.
 Then select Turn on diagnostics.